TheRenegadeCoder/sample-programs-website/projects/maximum-subarray/index.md

 Note that the Kadane's algorithm assumes that there is atleast 1 negative integer in the array.
 If there is no negative integer, then the max subarray sum value is the sum of all the elements of the array.

-Also note that if the input array is empty, then the output is "Usage: Please provide a list of at least two integers to sort in the format: '1, 2, 3, 4, 5'".
+Also note that if the input string is empty, then the output is "Usage: Please provide a list of at least two integers to sort in the format: '1, 2, 3, 4, 5'".

 ## Testing